 The District's sales tax burden is just above the metro area average (excluding DC) at each income level.
 The District sales tax burdens generally are higher than those in Maryland but tend to be lower than those in Virginia at the \$25,000/year income level (except in Fairfax County, which is lower than the District).
-The District has the highest sales tax burdens of all the jurisdictions at the \$50,000, \$75,000, and \$100,000 and \$150,000-income levels, while the Virginia jurisdictions were the highest for the \$25,000 income level.
-As noted above, the general sales tax rate in the District of Columbia is 6 percent (the same as Maryland and Northern Virginia's state plus local general rates).
+Alexandria, Virginia has the highest sales tax burdens of all the jurisdictions at all income levels, while DC had the second highest sales tax burdens at the \$50,000-level and above.

+As noted above, the general sales tax rate in the District of Columbia is six percent (the same as Maryland and Northern Virginia's state plus local general rates).
 However, each jurisdiction has a multiple rate system in which sales tax rates on items such as food consumed away from home and rental vehicles are higher than the general rate, thus the tax burdens calculated for this study differ from one another.